-Green Party leader Natalie Bennett has said she is going to stand down in the summer after four years at the helm of the party.
+Green Party leader Natalie Bennett is to stand down in the summer after four years at the helm of the party.

 "There have been times when I got things right, and times when I got things wrong, but that's because I'm not a smooth, spin-trained, lifelong politician," she told the paper.